wp-plugins/stop-sopa-ribbon/readme.txt

 == Description ==

-Easy as that!
+A black ribbon with the words "Stop SOPA" will be put on in the top right corner of your website, linking to the [American Censorship](http://americancensorship.org/) website.
 Look at the screenshots to see how the ribbon looks.
-Learn more about SOPA [here](http://americancensorship.org/).
+Check out the [Help Stop SOPA/PIPA](http://wordpress.org/news/2012/01/help-stop-sopa-pipa/) entry in the WordPress news too.
 Thank you for showing your support!

 == Installation ==